Spider-Man (1967 TV series): Region 1

+Region 2

-In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories.
-On November 10, 2008, the company released the first season of the series as Spider-Man: The Original '67 Series on DVD.
-Another UK company, Clear Vision, later acquired the Region 2 rights.
+In April 2008, Liberation Entertainment secured the home media rights to select Marvel shows from Jetix Europe in select European territories, including Spider-Man.
+On November 10, the company released the first season of the series as Spider-Man: The Original '67 Series on DVD, with distribution through Lace International, due to Liberation closing their UK branch a few weeks prior in October.

+Clear Vision later took over European rights and released the series in several volume sets as Classic Spider-Man.
+Series 1 was re-released as three single volume sets on August 24, September 14 and October 9 of 2009, with Series 2 and 3 following throughout November 2009 to May 2010.
+On February 21, 2011, Clear Vision released an 8-disc boxset containing all fifty-two episodes in the United Kingdom, followed with a German release a few weeks later in March.

 In popular culture

+Comics

-During the "Spider-Verse" storyline, a variation of the TV show's universe appears with the designation of Earth-67.
+During the Spider-Verse comics storyline, a variation of the TV show's universe appears with the designation of Earth-67.
 The Spider-Army recruit the Spider-Man of Earth-67 in order to help fight the Inheritors.